 For some of my smaller sites, shared hosting is ideal, but for a big site like ShoutMeLoud, shared hosting is not practical.

 Dedicated web hosting is expensive, so a VPS is really the best option.

 A virtual private server (VPS, also referred to as Virtual Dedicated Server or VDS) is a method of partitioning a physical server computer into multiple servers such that each has the appearance and capabilities of running on its own dedicated machine.
 Each virtual server can run its own full-fledged operating system, and each server can be independently rebooted.

-In plain English, you will be on shared environment on a dedicated server, but will have control like a dedicated server, and most importantly, you’ll have all the necessary dedicated resources.
+With a VPS, you will be in a shared environment but on a dedicated server.
+You will have full control like you would with a dedicated server, and most importantly, you’ll have all the necessary dedicated resources.
 This means you won’t be sharing precious resources (like RAM) with others on the same server.

-I have spent almost 8 hours finding the best of managed VPS account for me.
+I have spent a long time finding some of the best of managed VPS hosts out there.
 My search is based on various reviews and forums interaction.
-I got lots of recommendations some big player, some small players and so on.
-Here are few of the hosting which I can recommend
+I got lots of recommendations from some big players and some small players.

-Out of all, I have used Knownhost for an year and had a great experience with their customer support.
-Review later.
-After using Knownhost for one year, I migrated to Linode which is unmanaged VPS, but I had one tech guy who was maintaining my server at annual maintenance cost, which made my work on unmanaged hosting hassle free.
+After using KnownHost, I migrated to Linode.
+Linode is unmanaged VPS, but I had a tech guy who was maintaining my server at an annual maintenance cost, so my unmanaged hosting experience was hassle-free.

 Note: ShoutMeLoud is currently hosted on Kinsta which is a managed WordPress hosting.
 I started hosting them in the first quarter of 2016 & never been so relaxed in terms of hosting.
 You can read Kinsta review here.